GenderDysphoria/GenderDysphoria.fyi/public/en/biochemical-dysphoria.md

 - If your blood sugar is out of whack, or you have a thyroid condition, it could cause your dysphoria to spike.
 - If you are having dopamine withdrawal because of ceasing stimulants, that can make it worse.
-- If you start on an SSRI Antidepressant and start running with more serotonin, that can make it less intense.
+- If you start on an SSRI antidepressant and start running with more serotonin, that can make it less intense.
 - Transfeminine AMABs (people assigned male at birth) with testicles experience surges in testosterone in relation to attraction and desire, which can make them more dysphoric.
 - Transmasculine AFABs (people assigned female at birth) with unsuppressed ovaries experience rises and falls in estrogen and progesterone over the course of their menstrual cycle, making their dysphoria intensify and lessen based on what day of the cycle they are on.